porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0005.png
    :align: center
+   :alt: Setting the keyboard layout as English International with Alt-Gr dead keys

 You can perform a quick test by pressing the `AltGr + a` key and other vowels to observe the accentuated vowels.